Adamouization/Adamouization.github.io/source/_posts/first-triathlon.md

 Now everyone knows triathlons require a budget from all the gear, pool access and race fees.

-I *tried* to keep a tight budget with the goal of not exceeding £1500 total, including race sign-up and mandatory gear such as bike and wetsuit.
+I “tried” to keep a tight budget with the goal of not exceeding £1500 total, including race sign-up and mandatory gear such as bike and wetsuit.

 Thankfully, I already had all the running gear I needed.
 What I needed was some basic biking gear.
 So I bought a second hand road bike off Ebay and some cycling gear from Van Rysel (Decathlon’ brand, a great value for money in my opinion to not splash on brands like Rapha or Le Col at first).
 I also needed the basics for swimming (access to a pool via a gym membership, swimwear, a cap and goggles).